Sometimes you might encounter Windows Media Player cannot play the file because the required video codec is not installed error on your PC.

 - Restart your computer after the install is complete and then try playing the problematic media file.

-4. Try using VLC Player
+4. Try using professional media player software

 We hope that our guide on fixing the Windows Media Player error helped you fix the issue.
 If you found this article helpful, leave a comment in the comment section below.